 detab -- convert tabs to spaces two different ways

-detab.pl is a perl program which detabs a text file using two different methods for converting tabs to spaces.
-The two methods are 1) a column-based mode which attempts to insert spaces to a "virtual" tab location and 2) a literal number of spaces per tab character.
+detab.pl is a perl program which detabs a text file using two different methods for converting tabs to spaces: 1) a column-based mode which attempts to insert spaces to a "virtual" tab location or 2) a literal number of spaces per tab character.
+It is especially helpful when receiving text files from collaborators who use different editors or tab settings.
+It is also good when you get a file with mixed tabs and spaces that cause inconsistent indentation.
+It's ideal for prepping source code, data files, or documentation for printing, diffing, or formatting clarity.

 - Show detab.pl code